F.W. de Klerk, South African Nobel Prize winner for opening government, dies at 85

 There were times when the two sides engaged in bitter recriminations, with each accusing the other of bad faith.
 Mandela denounced Mr. de Klerk as “the head of an illegitimate, discredited minority regime.”
 Mr. de Klerk argued that he faced the difficult balancing act of placating hard-liners inside his cabinet and ruling party, while making adequate compromises to keep Mandela and the activists at the table.

-After a by-election defeat by white Conservatives in the Transvaal, Mr. de Klerk called for a nationwide referendum among White voters that, by a margin of 69 percent to 31 percent, gave him a decisive mandate to complete the reform process.
+After a by-election defeat by White Conservatives in the Transvaal, Mr. de Klerk called for a nationwide referendum among White voters that, by a margin of 69 percent to 31 percent, gave him a decisive mandate to complete the reform process.
 He and his party were defeated by Mandela and the ANC in South Africa’s first multiracial election in April 1994.

 Mr. de Klerk was appointed second vice president in the ANC-led national unity government, a position with almost no power.
 Two years later, when the government adopted a new constitution calling for the elimination of multiparty rule in 1999, Mr. de Klerk resigned and led his deeply divided party into opposition.